aragon/protocol-factory/README.md

 Deployment targets:

 - make predeploy        Simulate a protocol deployment
-- make deploy           Deploy the protocol and verify the source code
+- make deploy           Deploy the protocol, verify the source code and write to ./artifacts

 - make refund           Refund the remaining balance left on the deployment account
 ```